 Don’t rush it!

-To prevent cheesecake from cracking, you will need to bake it in low temperature for a very long time, be patient!
+To prevent cheesecake from cracking, you will need to bake it at a low temperature for a very long time, be patient!

 What to do?

-Extreme changes in temperature could cause cracks on your cheesecake.
+Extreme changes in temperature could cause cracks in your cheesecake.
 For that reason, after your cheesecake is baked, turn off your oven and use a wooden spoon to leave the door slightly ajar.

 Second, let your cheesecake cool for one hour inside the oven, then take it out and let it cool for one more hour over a wire rack.